hunteke/temoa/docs/README.txt

   # to make both the PDF version and a single HTML version of the documentation
 $ make latexpdf singlehtml

+In order to generate the formatted source code that is linked to the algebraic equations, run the following:

+$ make html

+This generates the ‘_modules’ folder, which needs to be placed on the website.

 If you need to install sphinx, you can use Coopr's virtual instance of
 easy_install: